 The cause of most of this overpopulation is irresponsible pet ownership and uncontrolled breeding.
 One female dog can produce about 2 litters of puppies a year.
 Each litter averages 6 to 10 puppies.
 If allowed to continue, over a 6-year period, one female dog and her offspring have the potential to produce around 67,000 puppies.
 Cat statistics are even more startling.
 One female cat has the potential to give birth to 3 litters per year with an average of 4-6 kittens per litter.
 Over a 7-year period, one cat and her offspring have the potential to produce 420,000 kittens!

 Shelters and Euthanasia

 Euthanasia of animals in shelters is a controversial issue.
 Unfortunately, most shelters have limited space, food and even love to provide to these unwanted animals.
 Someone decides which pets would have the best chance of being adopted and the others are euthanized, in order to allow the facility to care for the ever-increasing number of stray animals.
 There are a few “non-kill” shelters that provide a home for every pet housed at their facility until they are adopted or expire.
 The goal of “non-kill” shelters is to avoid the euthanasia of healthy, normal dogs and cats.
 The unfortunate aspect of “non-kill” shelters is the lack of space available.
 Many of these shelters run at full capacity and have long waiting lists of animals to join their shelter.

 In our society, it seems that both types of shelters are necessary.
-The hope is that one day, overpopulation will be controlled and all shelters will be allowed to function as “non-kill” facilities.
+Although there has been a significant rise in cat insurance enrollments with cat owners who want to protect their precious pets, the hope is that one day, overpopulation will be controlled and all shelters will be allowed to function as “non-kill” facilities.